AjGit24/hack-the-tunnels-challenges/challenges/add-graphql-api.md

 ## Description:

-Create the beginnings of a [GraphQL](https://graphql.org/) API for the service.
+Create a [GraphQL](https://graphql.org/) API for the service.
 This GraphQL API will be exposed on the route `POST /api/graphql`.

 To satisfy this challenge create atleast one GraphQL query and one GraphQL mutation.